lando/lando/docs/services/apache.md

 {% codesnippet "./../examples/apache/.lando.yml" %}{% endcodesnippet %}

-You will need to rebuild your app with `lando rebuild` for changes to this file to take.
-You can check out the full code for this example [over here.](https://github.com/kalabox/lando/tree/master/examples/apache)
+You will need to rebuild your app with `lando rebuild` to apply the changes to this file.
+You can check out the full code for this example [over here](https://github.com/kalabox/lando/tree/master/examples/apache).